Show All Answers

 However, patrons must have ONE of the following in order to sign in to our computers:

-Return items IN PERSON to the Customer Service Desk.
+ILL items must be returned IN PERSON to the Customer Service Desk.

 In 2014 at the Brownsville Animal Regulation and Care Center, 49 pets with microchips were safely reunited with their owner.**